VimiummuimiV/un4Fucker/README.md

 # un4Fucker

-I made this for re-educate one relentless jackstraw.
+I made this to re-educate one relentless jackstraw.